 Before walking down the path to the beach, we stopped here for a bit to take in the view.
 Isn’t it breathtaking?

-As we make our way down the trail, it is hard to deny that the plants are growing like crazy!
-Here in Southern California, we have been used to a very ‘dead’ looking landscape, so it is a happy transformation indeed!
+As we go down the trail, it is hard to deny that the plants are growing like crazy!
+Here in Southern California, we have been used to a very ‘dead’ looking landscape, so it is a happy transformation!

-As we walk onto the beach, please take a look at how the bluffs look like as we turn around with our backs to the ocean.
+As we walk onto the beach, please look at what the bluffs look like as we turn around with our backs to the Ocean.

-Down below is my absolute favorite photo that I took on this glorious day.
+Below is my absolute favorite photo I took on this glorious day.
 The colors of the California coastal sage scrub ecosystem are gorgeous!

 More Non-Native Plants at San Onofre Bluffs Beach